All About Myelodysplastic Syndromes (MDS)

 Dysplasia in 1-3 lineages, <5% blasts

-The International Working Group for the Prognosis of MDS (IWG-PM) has also developed a tool to help clinicians estimate prognosis and risk of MDS progression to acute leukemia.
+The International Working Group for the Prognosis of MDS (IWG-PM) has also developed a tool, called the International Prognostic Scoring System (IPSS-R), to help clinicians estimate prognosis and risk of MDS progression to acute leukemia.
 This tool includes measures of hemoglobin levels, absolute neutrophil count (ANC), platelets, bone marrow blast percentage, and cytogenetic category to produce a score and category that can help estimate clinical outcomes and treatment planning.
 Additionally, the age at diagnosis and how generally healthy the person is at the time of diagnosis are taken into account when selecting a therapy.
 Your care team will discuss how this scoring system is applied to your case and how it may potentially impact your treatment plan.

 What are the treatments for MDS?